inspircd/docs/docs/2/modules/filter.md

-gline  | G-line the user that matched the filter. kill   | Kill the user that matched the filter. none   | Write the match to the log file and take no other action. silent | Block/replace the message that matched the filter.
+gline  | G-line the user that matched the filter. kill   | Kill the user that matched the filter. none   | Write the match to the log file and take no other action. silent | Block the message that matched the filter.

 The flags field should be set to one or more of the following values: